CarVac/MeleeConchRuleset/ruleset.md

 Maybe have uptilt nerf be a jump input instead of an A lockout

 If an A Input actuation that began in a forbidden stick condition is still active when the condition ends (when the stick moves out of those coordinate ranges or when the lockout window ends), the A Output must not be activated. (do not let you get the earliest possible banned action for free by buffering)

+Modifiers:

+Compared to the unmodified 8 primary directions, Modifiers may not move a coordinate in or out of any of the deadzones.

+For any given set of Modifiers (dedicated and non-dedicated), it should not be possible to have coordinates where:

+1. Down maintains a crouch, and down+side enters dash (one-button DBOOC)

 #### Digital Input, C-Stick Output